-- Increase energy efficiency, e.g. trigeneration systems to heat and cool municipal buildings, implement decentralized energy networks (microgrids), replace natural gas and fossil fuel energy combustion, maximize water supply systems delivery capacity, create free canopy plans with at goal of increasing canopy cover 35 percent, as in Boston
+- Increase energy efficiency, e.g. trigeneration systems to heat and cool municipal buildings, implement decentralized energy networks (microgrids), replace natural gas and fossil fuel energy combustion, maximize water supply systems delivery capacity, and create free canopy plans with a goal of increasing canopy cover 35 percent, as in Boston

-- Enact energy ordinances, e.g carbon taxes, update energy codes to require all homes be rated for ener use, implement net zero energy and waste ordinances
+- Enact energy ordinances, e.g carbon taxes, update energy codes to require all homes to be rated for energy use, implement net zero energy and waste ordinances

-- Transportation strategies, e.g. synchronization of traffic lights, extended transit services to suburbs, provide smart cars for in city use for a small fee, multi-use trails for non-motorized vehicles, make greater use of alternative fuel, electric renewable energy public transit vehicles, trains
+- Transportation strategies, e.g. synchronization of traffic lights, extended transit services to suburbs, providing smart cars for city use for a small fee, multi-use trails for non-motorized vehicles, making greater use of alternative fuel, electric renewable energy public transit vehicles, trains

 - Enhance waste disposal and management

-produce more biogas and bio-fertilizer, raw material recovery via recycling, integration of solar, other renewable energy with water and waste systems, increase use of authomated monitoring, ioperations and maintenance and management systems technology
+produce more biogas and bio-fertilizer, raw material recovery via recycling, integration of solar, other renewable energy with water and waste systems, increase use of automated monitoring, operations and maintenance, and management systems technology

 zero waste plans (SF Airport)

-- Reduce GHG emissions, e.g. better GHG audits and inventories, create baseline GHG emissions revference, short, medium and long term strategic plans
+- Reduce GHG emissions, e.g. better GHG audits and inventories, create baseline GHG emissions reference, short, medium and long-term strategic plans

 - Create sector climate strategies